GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 	though the automatic replication pushed it there in parallel to the rsync.

-	Its a good idea to run replicate with `--all` to ensure all projects are consistent after the rsync is complete.
+	It's a good idea to run replicate with `--all` to ensure all projects are consistent after the rsync is complete.

 * After deleting a ref by hand.